top of page

 under.jpg

-Chicago made itself violent in the 1960's by addressing the unprecedented, TV-age violence of its heavily armed, drug dealing, youth-victimizing street gangs in three ruinously counterproductive ways.:
+Chicago made itself violent in the 1960's by addressing the unprecedented, TV-age violence of its heavily armed, drug dealing, youth-victimizing street gangs in four counterproductive ways.:

-• Law Enforcement.
-Chicago addressed the youth violence of its youth-victimizing street gangs much as it had addressed the adult criminal violence of its industrial age.
+• Chicago addressed the youth violence of its youth-victimizing street gangs much as it had addressed the adult criminal violence of its industrial age.
 It tasked its police, courts and prisons with the problem.
-But police were overwhelmed by the vast number of young people, often pre-teens and teenagers from poor, nonwhite neighborhoods who were willing to risk their lives as gang members to make money from insatiable public demand for mind-altering drugs that had been made illegal by the ill-conceived War on Drugs.
+But police were soon overwhelmed by the vast number of poor young people who were willing to risk their lives to make money from insatiable public demand for mind-altering drugs made illegal by the ill-conceived War on Drugs.

 • Instead, years and then decades of sensationalized "crime story" coverage of violence on local TV newscasts have worked to create the climate of fear and alienation that pervades Chicago today.